stolostron/rhacm-docs/services/serv_ingress.md

 2. Navigate to **Workloads** -> **Helm Releases**.

-3. Select your `ibm-klusterlet` release.
+3. Select your `rm-klusterlet` release.

 4. Expand **All parameters**.